 2) Medium roasts (American, Medium brown, City, Brown):

-This roasting type is achieved after reaching the heating temperature of 210-220°C. It is brown color with stronger coffee and non-oily surface.
-Coffee will have a characteristic taste of caramel with a light acidity, sometimes there will be herbal aftertaste.
+This roasting type is achieved after reaching the heating temperature of 210-220°C. It is a brown color with stronger coffee and a non-oily surface.
+Coffee will have a characteristic taste of caramel with light acidity, sometimes there will be herbal aftertaste.

-There is an active oils separation, and spots of dark brown color develop on the surface of the beans.
-The beans acquires slight bitterness in taste, but, as the roast is still medium, it remains a bit sweety.
+There is an active oils separation, and spots of dark brown color develop on the surface of the beans. he beans acquire slight bitterness in taste, but, as the roast is still medium, it remains a bit sweet.

 4) Dark roasts (Espresso, Italian, Continental):

 Grains of coffee are shiny and oily, have a dark brown color, sometimes almost black.
 The roaster is heated up to 240°С. The bitterness in the taste of coffee becomes more tangible.
 Coffee will be with patterns of smoke, burnt and is characterized by flavors of tar and charcoal.